Your organisation already owns SharePoint. Most aren’t using it properly.

 Delivered through Capella in structured sprints with regular checkpoints.
 Production-ready in weeks, not quarters — without compromising on governance design.

+Pure Microsoft.
 No third-party overlays.

 A number of Australian partners deliver SharePoint document management using third-party products layered on top — separate licensing, additional vendors, a dependency stack that complicates your security review.
 Antares builds entirely native to Microsoft.
-SharePoint, Power Automate, and Microsoft Purview do everything you need — when they’re configured by people who know the platform deeply.
+SharePoint, Power Automate, and Microsoft Purview do everything you need, when they’re configured by people who know the platform deeply.

 No additional licensing

 Everything we build uses technology you already own inside your Microsoft 365 subscription.
-No third-party SaaS overlay.
+No third-party overlay.
 No additional per-user fees.
 No new vendor in your security review.

 Built for the new compliance model